ruralant/portfolio/src/blog/personal/first-harvest-2022.md

 loading='eager'
 />

-I recently updated my personal website (you can find the technical article <a href="https://github.com/ruralant/personal-website" target="_blank">here</a>, if you wish).
+I recently updated my personal website (you can find the technical article <a href="https://github.com/ruralant/personal-website" target="_blank" rel="noreferrer">here</a>, if you wish).

 However, I also wanted to have a space on my new website where I can write things about my personal life, where I can share considerations about life, celebrate small achievements (like the one on this post) or sharing progress on the next big chapter of my life.